 Colorectal Cancer Awareness

-Colorectal cancer is the third most common cancer diagnosed in both men and women, excluding skin cancers.
-And while the majority of these cases occur in people 50 and older, the disease can happen to men and women at any age.
+Colorectal cancer is the third most common cancer – excluding skin cancers – diagnosed in both men and women in the U.S. It is also the third leading cause of cancer deaths in both men and women.
+And while most colon cancer cases occur in people 50 and older, the disease can happen to men and women at any age.

-- Blood in the stool or in the toilet after a bowel movement;
+- Blood in the stool (which may make the stool look dark) or in the toilet after a bowel movement;

 - Unintentional weight loss.

-While these symptoms can also be indicative of other health conditions, your doctor can help you get to the root of the issue and determine the underlying cause.
+While these symptoms can also be indicative of other health conditions, your provider can help you get to the root of the issue and determine the underlying cause.

-“We recommend that everyone talk to their doctor about their colorectal cancer risks and discuss when a colonoscopy could be right for them,” Dr. Grogans says.
-“The benefits can be tremendous – and even life-saving.”
+“We recommend that everyone talk to their provider about colorectal cancer risks, discuss when a colonoscopy could be right for them and alert their provider to any symptoms that occur,” Dr. Grogans says.